cloud-native-toolkit/ibm-garage-iteration-zero/docs/APIKEYS.md

 ibmcloud.api.key=<IBMCLOUD_API_KEY>
 ```

-## Generating and Setting The Keys
+## Generating the Keys and Setting the Properties

 ### Step 1.
 Create the credentials.properties file.
 Inside the `iteration-zero-ibmcloud` folder, copy `credentials.template` to a file named `credentials.properties`